qlawmarq/resume/Curriculum vitae_English.md

 #### Photoruction Eye development team

-As Full-stack Web Developers, I was involved in the development of a new construction BPO business.
+As Full stack web developer, I was involved in the development of a new construction BPO business.

 ##### Responsibilities and experience and achievement